toronski/nba-fandata-analyzer/README.md

 Project is currently in alpha stage.

-What I currently work on?
+#### What I currently work on?
-> Setting next opponent by default.
+> - Setting next opponent by default.
 >
-> Displaying average points of a player from the last 10 matches.
+> - Displaying average points of a player from the last 10 matches.
 >
-> Ability to set card bonus percentage.
+> - Ability to set card bonus percentage.

-Branch on which latest changes are available:
+#### Branch on which the latest changes are available:
 > previous_games

 ## Features